Google Cloud MySQL

 REPLICATION SLAVE

-privilege is required only if you are connecting a read replica.
-When it is granted to the authenticating user, updates received by a replica server from a source server are logged to the replica’s own binary log.
+privilege is required only if you connect to a read replica.
+When it is granted to the authenticating user, the replica logs any updates received from the main database, maintaining a record of those changes in its log.

 Retrieve the Configuration Details (Optional)